 For simplicity, we approximate the parameters entering Eq.~\eqref{eq:simpleest} by parameters of $B$ mesons, which is a reasonable approximation for heavy HNLs with $m_{N} \simeq m_{B}$.
-For the distribution of $B$ mesons at FCC-hh, we use~\cite{Kling:2021fwx}.
-The values for the experiment-dependent quantities appearing in Eq.~\eqref{eq:simpleest} are given in Tab.~\ref{tab:simpleestvalues}.
+We use the distribution of $B$ mesons at FCC-hh from~\cite{Kling:2021fwx} to compute the averaged values for the experiment-dependent quantities appearing in Eq.~\eqref{eq:simpleest}, which are given in Tab.~\ref{tab:simpleestvalues}.